-SG&A for the fourth quarter of Fiscal 2018 was \$134.9 million, a 6.1% increase over \$127.2 million for the fourth quarter of Fiscal 2017.
-The increase is primarily related to the continued growth in the total number of stores.
+SG&A for the fourth quarter of Fiscal 2019 was \$155.1 million, a 14.9% increase over \$134.9 million for the fourth quarter of Fiscal 2018.
+This increase was primarily related to the growth in the total number of stores, an increase in minimum wage in certain jurisdictions, and the additional week in the fourth quarter of Fiscal 2019.

-SG&A for the fourth quarter of Fiscal 2018 represented 14.4% of sales, compared to 14.9% of sales for the fourth quarter of Fiscal 2017.
-The improvement of 0.5% in SG&A as a percentage of sales is mainly the result of labour productivity improvements as well as the positive scaling impact of strong comparable store sales.
+SG&A for the fourth quarter of Fiscal 2019 represented 14.6% of sales, compared to 14.4% of sales for the fourth quarter of Fiscal 2018.
+The 0.2% increase was the result of an increase in minimum wage in certain jurisdictions, partially offset by ongoing labour productivity initiatives.